vulkano-rs/vulkano/README.md

 sudo pacman -Sy base-devel git python cmake vulkan-devel --noconfirm
 ```

-### macOS and iOS Specific Setup
+### macOS, iOS and tvOS Specific Setup

-Vulkan is not natively supported by macOS and iOS.
+Vulkan is not natively supported by macOS, iOS and tvOS.
 However, there exists [MoltenVK](https://github.com/KhronosGroup/MoltenVK)
 an open-source Vulkan implementation on top of Apple's Metal API.
-This allows vulkano to build and run on macOS
+This allows vulkano to build and run on macOS, iOS and tvOS platforms.
-and iOS platforms.

 The easiest way to get vulkano up and running with MoltenVK is to install the
 [Vulkan SDK for macOS](https://vulkan.lunarg.com/sdk/home).
 There are [installation instructions](https://vulkan.lunarg.com/doc/sdk/latest/mac/getting_started.html) on the LunarG website.

-On iOS, vulkano links directly to the MoltenVK framework.
+On iOS and tvOS, vulkano links directly to the MoltenVK framework.
 There is nothing else to do besides
 installing it.
-Note that the Vulkan SDK for macOS also comes with the iOS framework.
+Note that the Vulkan SDK for macOS also comes with the framework for iOS and tvOS.

 ## License